By: Dr. Adam Killpartrick

 Vitamins D3 and K2 are among the most recommended nutrients in clinical practice today.
 Summarized below are research studies that outline the targeted support these nutrients provide as well as their proposed mechanisms of action.

-A 2009 review in American Journal of Medical Science examines the epidemiologic and clinical evidence for vitamin D deficiency as a cardiovascular risk factor and explores potential mechanisms for the cardio protective effect of vitamin D. In this review the National Health and Nutritional Examination Surveys (NHANES) (1988–1994, 2000–2004) conducted in the United States have provided a means to explore cross-sectional associations between vitamin D status and cardiovascular health.
-Kendrick, et al, reported that individuals surveyed in NHANES 1988–1994 with vitamin D deficiency (25(OH)D <20 ng/mL) had higher prevalence of self-reported angina, myocardial infarction, and heart failure compared with individuals with higher levels of vitamin D. During another 10-year follow-up period, men in the Health Professionals Follow-up Study without previous CVD and vitamin D deficiency (25(OH)D <15 ng/mL) exhibited a 2-fold increased rate of myocardial infarction.
+Vitamin D: A 2009 review in American Journal of Medical Science examines the epidemiologic and clinical evidence for vitamin D deficiency as a cardiovascular risk factor and explores potential mechanisms for the cardio protective effect of vitamin D.* In this review the National Health and Nutritional Examination Surveys (NHANES) (1988–1994, 2000–2004) conducted in the United States have provided a means to explore cross-sectional associations between vitamin D status and cardiovascular health.* Kendrick, et al, reported that individuals surveyed in NHANES 1988–1994 with vitamin D deficiency (25(OH)D <20 ng/mL) had higher prevalence of cardiovascular risk factors compared with individuals with higher levels of vitamin D.* During another 10-year follow-up period, men in the Health Professionals Follow-up Study without previous cardiovascular challenges and vitamin D deficiency (25(OH)D <15 ng/mL) exhibited a significant positive effect.*

 The proposed mechanisms of action are not fully elucidated, however three primary mechanisms have emerged as making the most physiological sense.